New York court date in Lindsay Lohan car accident case cancelled

 Earlier this month, police on Long Island responded to an early-morning 911 call about a verbal dispute involving Lohan and her mother, Dina, but made no arrests, a spokeswoman for the Nassau County police said.

-Lohan remains on probation in California until 2014 in connection with a jewellery theft case.
+Lohan remains on probation in California until 2014 in connection with a jewelry theft case.

 (Reporting By Joseph Ax and Chris Francescani and Paul Simao)